Memory, Consciousness and Large Language Model: Introduction

 {{ Consciousness, one of the oldest mysteries, has intrigued humanity for millennia.
 However, for a long time, the exploration of consciousness remained within armchair philosophy.
 Serious scientific research into consciousness began in the last century, and it has since evolved into a complex and intricate field of study \citep{seth2022theories}.
 On the other hand, despite our lack of understanding regarding the underlying principles, LLM demonstrates astonishing capabilities across a wide range of tasks \citep{wei2022emergent}.
 These two topics originate from distinct research areas, but there is a growing willingness to discuss them together.
 Such discussion leads to an unavoidable question: Can artificial intelligence(AI) like LLMs become conscious?
 This question has been discussed in some recent papers like \citep{butlin2023consciousness,ledoux2023consciousness}.

 Instead of addressing this question directly, let's consider it from another perspective: What do we, as conscious human beings, have in common with LLMs?
 The answer that immediately comes to mind is memory.
 The study of memories in LLMs is crucial for solving issues like catastrophic forgetting and hallucination.
 Moreover, there exists a profound connection between memory and consciousness, as elucidated by Tulving's research in the last century \citep{tulving1985memory}.
 During our research on memories in LLM and in Tulving's theory of memory, we have uncovered a series of intriguing coincidences between these two seemingly disparate subjects.
-Based on these coincidences, we propose a bold conjecture suggesting the presence of a duality between Tulving's memory theory and various memories in LLM.
-This duality leads us to attribute the relationship between memory and consciousness in Tulving's theory as an emergent ability.
+Thus we propose a bold conjecture suggesting the presence of a duality between Tulving's memory theory and various memories in LLM.
+Expanding upon this duality, we further identify a potential correspondence between Tulving’s synergistic ecphory model (SEM) of retrieval and the emergent abilities observed in LLMs.
+This perspective offers a novel approach to comprehending emergent abilities and in-context learning.
+This theory is consistent with several existing experimental observations, including \citep{lu2023emergent,min2022rethinking,wang2023label,chan2022data,wei2022emergent,brown2020language}.
+The duality finally leads us to attribute the relationship between memory and consciousness in Tulving's theory as an emergent ability.

 The structure of this paper is outlined as follows: In Section \ref{sec2}, we introduce Tulving's theory of memory and consciousness.
 In Section \ref{sec:dual}, we propose a conjecture suggesting the existence of a duality between memories in LLM and those in Tulving's theory.
 We provide a detailed explanation of how each type of memory corresponds between these two distinct areas.
 In Section \ref{SEM/EA}, building upon this duality, we establish a potential correspondence between the synergistic ecphory model of retrieval and emergent ability.
 Additionally, we present supporting evidence for our argument.
-In Section \ref{CasEA}, we further speculate that consciousness is a form of emergent ability, drawing upon our previous arguments and other corroborating evidence.
-Finally, in Section \ref{dis}, we further discuss our consciousness theory. }}
+In Section \ref{CasEA}, we speculate that consciousness is a form of emergent ability, drawing upon our previous arguments and other corroborating evidence.
+In Section \ref{dis}, we further discuss our consciousness theory in detail.
+Finally, the conclusion and further study are given in Section \ref{conc}. }}